-Wine remains an essential pleasure for many during the coronavirus pandemic, and for the most part, wineries and wine shops have been deemed essential businesses.
-Still, the wine industry, especially smaller producers, has felt the economic strain—but wineries are more than eager to step up and help out victims hit far harder.
+Wine has remained an essential pleasure for many during the coronavirus pandemic, and for the most part, wineries and wine shops have been deemed essential businesses.
+Still, the wine industry, especially smaller producers, has felt the economic strain, with winery tasting rooms just beginning to reopen to a reduced number of visitors.
+But the community has been more than eager to step up and help out victims hit far harder.
 From independent businesses donating proceeds to multinational producers partnering with major nonprofits and celebrity boosters, the drinks industry is going into overdrive to support the needy, the vulnerable, first responders, and their own out-of-work comrades in the severely crippled restaurant industry.

 Price and winemaker Bob Cabral needed to pull something together quickly, so they called up a few friends to play: R&B and jazz crooner Billy Valentine, whose career spans seven decades; jazz pianist Laurence Hobgood; singer Tim Hockenberry, who’s made appearances on America’s Got Talent and at Bill Price’s wedding; and, for something a little different, ‘80s rock dynamo Sammy Hagar.
-The musicians all recorded their video sets over the weekend, and Price and Cabral will emcee the show on their Facebook page on April 29 at 8 p.m.
-Eastern.
-Price hopes to raise at least $10,000 in donations during the concert and has pledged to match that amount; the beneficiary is the Plus1 COVID-19 Relief Fund for music workers in need.
+The musicians all recorded their video sets over the weekend, and Price and Cabral emceed the show on their Facebook page on April 29.
+Price planned to raise at least $10,000 in donations during the concert and pledged to match that amount; the beneficiary is the Plus1 COVID-19 Relief Fund for music workers in need.

 The Piedmont producers in and around the Barolo commune of Serralunga d’Alba pooled funds to bring some light into their neighbors’ lives: Starting last weekend, the iconic 14th-century castello that dominates the town lights up every night in shades of the Tricolore, the red, white and green of Italy’s flag.